 Article Submission Checklist

 Before submitting an article, the lead author should review and confirm the following checklist.

-Attached the article, complete with author and biographical information?
+Attached the MS Word manuscript, complete with author and biographical information?

 Thoroughly outlined any references, as well as any acknowledgements?